From TV Times “Ayshea, hostess of the popular Discotheque show, and Graham Bonney

 Hosted by actress/singer Ayshea Brough and ‘Wondergirl’ hit-

-At the start of the third series in 1971 Muirel Young asked the viewers what they’d like to see and after wading through 4000 letters the answer came back “mostly oldies.
+At the start of the third series in 1971 Muriel Young asked the viewers what they’d like to see and after wading through 4000 letters the answer came back “mostly oldies.
 Pop singers like Elvis Presley, Andy Williams, and old film favourites such as Summer Holiday and The Sound of Music.”
 These requests would be granted with musical number clips from popular movies.

-“We had lots of fun.
+By the beginning of the new series in April 1972 the title had changed to Lift Off With Ayshea, recognising her popularity.
+Talking about the show she claimed “We had lots of fun.
 I presented a part of the show at a desk with the puppets Ollie Beak and Fred Barker and the crew would tie my shoelaces together or undo my dress zip and I’d then have to sing live.”

 Notable shows included 30th December 1970 when Sweet promoted ‘Funny Funny’ kicking off the pop end of the glam era, while 21st June 1972 David Bowie introduced ‘Starman’ to the world, a few weeks ahead of the more famous Top Of The Pops clip.
 Ayshea's beau at the time Roy Wood made several appearances one the show, even making a single for Harvest together.
 The show also gave time to the first incarnation of Alvin Stardust, Peter Shelley, who vowed never to do it again and employing former rocker Shane Fenton to take over.
 Marc Bolan appeared on the show in December 1973 claiming “I did this show because I like Fred Barker.”

 The show featured pretty much all the great glam acts of the era, but sadly only